oli-d/nova/communication/rest/README.md

 ### Configuration

-There's not much you need to configure.
+As stated above, there's not much you need to configure.
 Just import ```RestEnablingConfiguration.class``` and you are almost ready to go.

 The only problem left is to tell the framework where it can find the annotated handler classes.
 Unfortunately, the underlying implementation does not allow registration of new handlers